spulikallu/ecKart-web/README.md

 # ecKart-web

-ecKart-Web implementation.
-Implemented load, search, fort, filter, add/remove and also add-to-cart functionalities, completed the overall flow of application.
+ecKart-web implementation.
+Implemented load, search, sort, filter, add/remove and also add-to-cart functionalities, completed the overall flow of application.

 ## Installation

-Use the package manager [pip](https://pip.pypa.io/en/stable/) to install foobar.
+Use the package manager to run project.

 ```bash
 npm install